spryker/spryker-docs/docs/scos/dev/glue-api-guides/202001.0/checking-out/checking-out-purchases.md

 **User Identification**
 In order to access the endpoint, you need to identify the user whose cart you are checking out:
 * If you are checking out a cart of a registered user, you need to include the user's authorization token in the request.
-For details, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/{{page.version}}/authentication-and-authorization.html).
 * If you are checking out a guest cart, you need to include the guest user identifier in the **X-Anonymous-Customer-Unique-Id** header.
 For details, see [Managing Guest Carts](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-carts/guest-carts/managing-guest-carts.html).

 {% info_block warningBox "Note" %}